Giver’s Gain (#145)

 The simple art of appreciating people is easily overlooked, especially when you’re starting out and/or don’t feel you have much to give.
 At the end of the day, it’s about putting positive actions out into the universe and recognizing that generosity leads to reciprocity.

-To hear more about John’s path to gift-giving and business success, listen to our discussion on my Outperform Podcast.
+To hear more about John’s path to gift-giving and business success, listen to our discussion on the Elevate Podcast.

 Quote of the Week